Seb-Smith/Seb-Smith/README.md

 ### Software Engineer

-Although I originally started in business administration, after 5 years I ended up exploring programming and have found I really enjoy it.
-This is likely due to how I am a problem solver at heart and love learning and challenging myself.
+Although I originally started in business administration, after 5 years I began exploring programming and found how much I enjoy it.

-Now, 5 years on from my decision to change careers, I have graduated University in a Software Engineering BSc Hons course and am awaiting results.
+Now, 5 years on from my decision to change careers, I have graduated University with a 1st in Software Engineering BSc (Hons) and won several awards for best project and performance.

-I am actively looking to join a an ambitious and impactful team, and to develop myself with hands on experience and new challenges.

 * 🌍  I'm based in Blackpool / Lancashire / North West England / United Kingdom
 * ✉️  You can contact me at [sebastian.ellis.smith@gmail.com](mailto:sebastian.ellis.smith@gmail.com )